kevinveenbirkenbach/cymais/roles/nginx-redirect-domain/README.md

 ## Role Variables

 - `domain_mappings`: A list of objects with `source` and `target` properties specifying the domains to redirect from and to.
-- `administrator_email`: The email used for SSL certificate registration with Let's Encrypt.
+- `users.administrator.email`: The email used for SSL certificate registration with Let's Encrypt.

 ## Dependencies